beverly-m/Data-Analytics-Projects/1_Salary_Dashboard/README.md

 ### Dataset

-The dataset contains 30,000+ real-world data job postings from 2023.
+The dataset comprises over 30,000 real-world job postings from 2023.
 The dataset is available via an [Excel for Data Analytics course by Luke Barousse](https://youtu.be/pCJ15nGFgVg?si=qicwLVMJyS4ycjqH).

 It includes detailed information on job titles, salaries, locations, skills and posting platforms.